William Henry Harris: Compositions

 Harris is best remembered today for his Anglican church music, though during his lifetime he was mainly known for his achievements as a choir-trainer.
 His most famous works are two anthems for unaccompanied double choir: Faire is the heaven (1925), a setting of Edmund Spenser's poem "An Hymne of Heavenly Beautie"; and Bring us, O Lord God, a setting of a poem by John Donne first heard in Windsor on 29 October 1959, and which was sung at the Committal Service of Queen Elizabeth II at St George's Chapel, Windsor Castle on 19 September 2022.

 Another popular anthem by Harris is Strengthen ye the weak hands (1949) for choir and organ.
 The late anthem Evening Hymn (1961), a setting of Thomas Browne's 'The Night is Come', is particularly notable for its intense and expressive ending (on the words 'when I shall never sleep again, but wake forever') set "in a cool, clear C major with the hint of a sharpened fourth".

 His Communion Service in F was frequently sung in a great many Anglican parish churches up until the 1970s.
 The canticles Harris in A and Harris in A minor are still sung at Evensong in a number of Anglican cathedrals.
-The hymn tune Alberta (often used for the words Lead, Kindly Light), and various Anglican psalm chants remain familiar.
+The hymn tune Alberta (often used for the words Lead, Kindly Light), and various Anglican psalm chants remain familiar, as does his tune North Petherton for the hymn Come Down, O Love Divine.

 Harris also composed cantatas and organ pieces.
 His largest composition, the 1919 choral-orchestral cantata The Hound of Heaven (a setting of the religious allegory by Francis Thompson), has been almost completely forgotten.
 A second cantata, Michael Angelo's Confession of Faith (to a poem by Morna Stuart, after Wordsworth), was composed for the Three Choirs Festival in 1935.
-The organ works span seventy-four years, from the 1899 Andante in D to the Prelude in G (1973), which was later played at the funeral of Princess Diana.
+The organ works span seventy-four years, from the 1899 Andante in D to the Prelude in G (1973), which was later played at the funeral of the Princess of Wales.
 Most of the organ pieces are miniatures, with the exception of the Organ Sonata (1938) and the two complex Fantasias on "Babylon Streams" (1922) and "Monks Gate" (1930).

+Personal life and death

+Harris married Kathleen Doris Carter in 1913 and they had two daughters.
+After retirement from St George's Windsor in 1961 the couple went to live in Petersfield, Hampshire.
+Kathleen had suffered from deafness since 1925, but in the early 1960s her hearing was partially restored.
+She died in 1968.
+Harris died at the age of 90 five years later.